Annie11-maker/PerfectPitch/README.md

 3. You can review the git flow here.
 4. If for some reason you’re having issues moving into a new branch, please open a ticket.

-It’s normal to have merge conflicts every now and then, minimize the risk by pushing and merging on a regular basis!
+**NOTE: It’s normal to have merge conflicts now and then, minimize the risk by pushing and merging regularly!**

 **********************************************************************************************************************************************************************************************